Spend your summer discovering a world of time-worn temples, exciting street markets, tranquil tea fields and dreamy beaches.

 After a feast of wildlife watching and historic sightseeing, the chance to stretch out on a spectacular east coast beach beside the welcoming Indian Ocean is irresistible.
 As well as fine white sand, blue waters and shady palm trees you can indulge in all the luxuries Karpaha Sands has to offer; infinity-edge pool, Ayurveda spa, sun terrace and delicious Sri Lankan delicacies.

-Stay: Three nights in a Kolaya suite at Karpaha Sands – bed & breakfast
+Stay: Three nights in a Kolaya garden suite at Karpaha Sands – bed & breakfast